andres-patrignani/pynotes/docs/linear_regression_sensor_calibration.md

+>The `I` character in the formula forces a new parameter for the quadratic term.

 ## Linear model with categorical term

 You can pass a varaible as a categorical variables using the `C()` notation, for instance: `C(soil_texture)`.